-When it comes to trading options.
-You’re also looking for movement, but you can also look for time value and time decay, which is how most people and most traders make money from options.
+When it comes to trading options, you’re also looking for movement, but you can also search for time value and time decay, which is how most people and most traders make money from options.

-In general, the decay of options starts to really happen right around the 50 day – 40 day mark, 30 days, they continue to accelerate.
+In general, the decay of options starts to happen right around the 50 day – 40-day mark, 30 days, they continue to accelerate.
 That curve continues to accelerate faster and faster.

 Most people are purchasers of options

 Typically most people, beginning traders, they are a purchaser of options, and the way they do this is they look to let’s say purchase an options and they buy a single, this is not normally the way you want to trade options, because what happens here is, you have this green line is your expiration option graph at expiration, which would be the third week of October.

 And the white line is your current day, and the day as it starts to shift, you’ll notice that it gets closer to the green line, and this is due to the theta, so you have a loss every day of about $1.46 And that continues to accelerate, especially if you’re at this level typically.
 You can see that’s 3.90, 3.95, 4.00, 4.11 and so on.
 So that continues to accelerate.

 Let’s go back here to the 25th, and make it back to the live price, so that’s our current price.
 So in this situation, you’re risking about $55 to potentially make an unlimited amount of profits if the stock price goes to the upside.

 But if you’re realistic in stock price movements, if you understand that most stocks aren’t going to explode all the way up to the moon.
 That’s just not normal, it’s not natural.
 It can happen from time to time, but it’s not really normal or healthy, so in this case, if you’re a person who understands this concept, what you could do is sell things against it.